Outstanding Christian churches around the world

 - Etchmiadzin Cathedral – Armenia, Armavir Province.
 Centre of Armenian Apostolic Church.
 Initially built in 303 AD, rebuilt in 480, beautiful stone carvings.

 - Church of the Holy Sepulchre – Palestine, West Bank, Jerusalem.
-Symbolically one of the most important churches for Christians – located in place where Jesus was crucified and buried.
+Symbolically one of the most important Christian churches – located in place where Jesus was crucified and buried.
 Pilgrimage site since the 4th century, church built since 333, rebuilt several times, last time in 1048, since then largely rebuilt.

 - Church of the Nativity – Palestine, West Bank, Betlehem.
 Supposed location where Jesus Christ was born.
 One of the oldest continuously operating churches, worshipped since around 100 AD.
 Current basilica built in 565.